Cambridge University A.F.C.: Present days

 The pride in this history and tradition within the club held the celebrations of its 150th anniversary in 2006: there was a lunch at the new Wembley Stadium, attended by officials of the FA, UEFA and FIFA.
 There was also a match against an FA XI on 1 May 2006, and a German TV documentary in which current players helped re-created that first game on Parker's Piece in 1866.

 In 2016 the National Football Museum presented a special award to CUAFC who the museum recognise as the oldest football club in the world, setting its date of foundation in 1856.

 A professional coaching set-up is being maintained.
-Both the Blues and Falcons are now competing in National BUCS leagues.
+The club now has six teams competing in National BUCS leagues, three each from the men's and women's sides.
+2024/25 was a particularly successful season for the club, with all three women's teams winning their Varsity match against Oxford and all but the men's 2s also winning.
+The women's Blues made it three in a row with a 3-2 victory through goals from Alissa Sattentau, Sakhna Dhirani, and Johanna Niggemann, whilst a dominant men's Blues performance saw a 4-1 win through goals by Asa Campbell and Cai La Trobe-Roberts (3), with both games occurring on a Friday night at Cambridge's Abbey Stadium.
+Ella O'Connell and Cai La Trobe-Roberts were awarded Player of the Match in the women's and men's match respectively.

 Legacy

 Development of the modern passing style

 In a detailed investigation into the evolution of football tactics based upon contemporary accounts, Adrian Harvey refers to the teams responsible for the early development of the passing game (including Sheffield, The Royal Engineers and Queens Park) but comes to the following conclusion about the finished, modern team product: "Curiously, the side that was generally credited with transforming the tactics of association football and almost single-handedly inventing the modern game was not a professional team but the Cambridge University XI of 1882.
 Contemporaries described Cambridge as being the first "combination" team in which each player was allotted an area of the field and played as part of a team in a game that was based upon passing".

 In a discussion by CW Alcock on the history of a "definite scheme of attack" and "elaborate combination" in football playing style, he states in 1891: "The perfection of the system which is in vogue at the present time however is in a very great measure the creation of the last few years.
 The Cambridge University eleven of 1882 were the first to illustrate the full possibilities of a systematic combination giving full scope to the defence as well as the attack" Although there is some disagreement over whether the innovation began with the team of 1882 or 3, other historians have backed up this view, including the football historian Sir Montague Shearman.